maxfrerichs/maxfrerichs/README.md

-just a regular tech guy from germany
+just a random guy doing something with computers

 <!---
 maxfrerichs/maxfrerichs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.